Blankport/Efficiency-/README.md

 # Efficiency-
-Short things up for fast Development.
+Shorten things up for fast Development
+Anyone can use